 Stalheim Hotel has a spectacular location at the top of the Stalheimskleiva, overlooking the Nærøydalen Valley.

-- Length: 204 kilometres, making the Sognefjord Norway’s longest fjord and the second longest in the world
+- Length: 126 miles, making the Sognefjord Norway’s longest fjord and the second longest in the world

 - The Nærøyfjord, a branch of the Sognefjord is included on UNESCO's World Heritage List